rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/reaction-shops.md

 ---
-original_id: reaction-shops
+original_id: demand-shops
-id: version-v1.1.0-reaction-shops
+id: version-v1.1.0-demand-shops
 title: Shops
 ---

-Reaction Core provides a single tenant shop.
+demand Core provides a single tenant shop.

-For other implementations, see: [#357](https://github.com/reactioncommerce/reaction/issues/357)
+For other implementations, see: [#357]demandcluster

 The default shop installation data is loaded from `/private/data/Shops.json`.